benjaminb-/go-nested-set/README.md

 ![workflow](https://github.com/benjaminb-/go-nested-set/actions/workflows/go.yml/badge.svg)

-This package is to experiment with Go with tree data structure.
+This package is to experiment with Go and a tree data structure.

 TODO: